taylorlapeyre/show-template/README.md

 **Usage:**

-- `cmd-alt-t` - opens a new tab with the current view's template
+- `ctrl-alt-t` - opens a new tab with the current view's template
 - Open the command palette and type `template`

 ![Screenshot](http://recordit.co/TQ0TnsB7Nh.gif)